dcccc/quantum-espresso/README.md

 ## NOTICE

+1. In the calculations, "exx_fraction" can not be setted to a zero value, which will cause a numerial error in the calculations.
+If only long range part of exact exchange potential is needed, a small value of "exx_fraction", like 0.0001, maybe reasonable.
+In that case, a additional negligible exact exchange potential may have little influence on the final result.

-Threr is no **GUARANTY**.
-You should always do test calcultions, and make sure this is really what you want before production calcuations.
+2. Threr is **no GUARANTY**.
+Before production calcuations you should always do test calcultions and make sure this is really what you want.
 A good calculaiton result comes from a reasonable model, and the calculation is always a rubbish in rubbish out style work.

 Following is the original readme content